quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 --- abstract

-This document describes a QUIC extension for an endpoint to influence its peer's delaying of acknowledgements.
+This document describes a QUIC extension for an endpoint to control its peer's delaying of acknowledgements.

 --- note_Note_to_Readers